angelique-zheng/streaming-platform/cloud/README.md

     ```
     "deploy": "firebase deploy --only functions --project=dev"
     ```
--   If you don't want to use the `--project` flag, you can define the project locally with `firebase use [project-id]` so that firebase knows which project to use.
+-   If you don't want to use the `--project` flag, you can define the project locally with `firebase use [project-id]` so that Firebase knows which project to use.

 -   Run the following command to deploy: